Andreas Pipinos: Biography

 Andreas Pipinos was born on the island of Hydra, located in the Aegean Sea between the Myrtoan Sea and the Argolic Gulf.
 In March 1821, the Greek War of Independence began against the Ottoman Empire.
-One year later, the Ottoman forces disembarked on the island of Chios, massacred more than 30,000 Greek inhabitants, and captured about 50,000 who were sold as slaves in Izmir and Istanbul.
+One year later, the Ottoman forces disembarked on the island of Chios, massacred more than 30,000 Greek inhabitants, and captured about 50,000 who were sold as slaves in İzmir and Istanbul.

 After the Chios massacre, the Greek revolutionary government managed to gather a significant amount of money (342,000 kuruş) in order to outfit its ships and attack the Ottoman fleet.
 At the end of May, the Greek captains from Psara and Hydra decided to burn the Ottoman flagship by using fire ships.
 Konstantinos Kanaris and Andreas Pipinos took charge of the operation.
 The first would blow up the Ottoman flagship with his fireboat and the second the vice admiral's flagship.
 The two fire ships would be accompanied by four Greek vessels that would gather the sailors of the fireboats after the completion of the operation.